Thurler/touhou-labyrinth-2-speedrun/enemy/sakuremi.md

 In order to do all that reliably, we'll need Komachi and Reisen in front, and we'll add in Guardian Nitori to sponge Remilia's attacks, as well as Aya to use DGA on Komachi and get more Ferriage in the Deep Fog casts out there.
 After dispatching Sakuya, Remilia will be stuck on a Spear/Tepes loop, which is perfectly manageable since Nitori can tank those very easily, specially with buffs.

 In order to defeat Remilia, we must first dispel her buffs and debuff her SPD so that her damage output becomes more manageable.
 We use Cirno to debuff SPD, and Reisen to debuff everything else, but mostly MND.
 Iku can then come in to deal high damage to a MND debuffed Remilia, and also debuff her DEF in the process.
-With such debuff in place, Nitori can snipe in a Super Scope after being buffed, and Chen can come in to Kimontonkou + PSW spam for really high FIR damage, which Remilia is weak to.
-For healing and support, we add in Sanae and Reimu, whose mission is to keep Nitori healthy and everyone else buffed for maximum damage.
-Aya plays the switcher support role.
+With such debuff in place, Nitori can snipe in a Super Scope after being buffed, and Kasen can come in to Diving Waltz of Raijuu spam for some extra damage.
+For healing and support, we add in Sanae, whose mission is to keep Nitori healthy and everyone else buffed for maximum damage, while providing passive damage increase via Youkai Buster.
+Aya plays the switcher support role that occasionally dodges a hit.

 **PHASE 1 - Sakuya DTH**